 Why did EVERY big journalist like this game?
 Why did they hate Thi4f?
 Why did they like Smash 4, which is a worse downgrade than both of these?

-He’s on the money for criticizing publishers for a lot of their negative behaviors, but he doesn’t seem to have any criticisms of journalists or media outlets.
-It’s likely a case of in-group bias, and his own incapability to admit fault, which he is so harsh on publishers for.
+They’re on the money for criticizing publishers for a lot of their negative behaviors, but they don’t seem to have any criticisms of journalists or media outlets.
+It’s likely a case of in-group bias, and their own incapability to admit fault, which they is so harsh on publishers for.

-I hate how smug he looks in all his photos, I hate his literal pulpit, I hate his opening theme, I hate his voice, I most hate the way he poorly communicates, then acts like the hate he gets is undeserved, like he can’t accept his mistakes, and tries to play it off like he actually has moral fiber for being “honest”.
-He gets stuff right about half the time, generally regarding the shit the industry tries to pull on us.
+I hate how smug they looks in all his photos, I hate their literal pulpit, I hate their voice, I most hate the way they poorly communicates, then acts like the hate they get is undeserved, like they can’t accept their mistakes, and tries to play it off like they actually has moral fiber for being “honest”.
+They get stuff right about half the time, generally regarding the shit the industry tries to pull on us.